 - Must not file a form 2555 for foreign earned income.

 This credit is great because it benefits many people, including the childfree.
 If you’re over 25 and don’t have children, you can still get some of this tax benefit!

 2. Child Tax Credit

-This year, families can get a maximum of $2,000 credit per child.
-However, only up to $1,400 is refundable.
-To get the full tax credit, married couples must have a combined income under $150,000.
-Single-parent heads of households who make $112,500 also get the maximum credit.
-Individuals who aren’t heads of households with an income under $75,000 qualify for the maximum credit.
+The Child Tax Credit is one of the biggest payouts for parents.
+Families can get a maximum of $2,000 credit per child.
+Though it’s supposed to be “nonrefundable”, there can be a partial refund up to $1,600.
+To get the full tax credit, married couples must have a modified adjusted gross income under $400,000.
+Single-parent heads of households who make $200,000 also get the credit.

 If you pay for daycare or preschool so that you can work or look for work, or if you pay for care for a loved one who can’t care for themselves, you can claim these costs on your tax return.
 The credit allows you to claim up to $3,000 of care expenses for one qualifying individual or $6,000 for 2+ qualifying individuals.
 Depending on your income, you can get up to 35% of these maximum amounts as a credit.

 The more you earn, the lower your dependent care credit will be.
 It’s not a great tax break, but it does help in some way.
 For example, you can spend $9000 in care expenses for one person, but you can only claim $3,000 of that figure, then your tax software will determine how much of that figure will become your credit.

 Take advantage of this credit!
 Often renters just assume they can’t claim any of their rent on taxes, but quite a few states offer a helpful tax credit.
 Every state has different laws and regulations regarding this credit, so you should check with your local government and tax software to see what you can get.